-Like all postgraduate programmes you can opt to do the full programme (full-time or part-time) which, in addition to the full educational experience brings an opportunity to undertake research of your own.
+Like all postgraduate programmes you can opt to do the full programme (full-time) which, in addition to the full educational experience brings an opportunity to undertake research of your own.
 This will complement the research already going on in the KNH Centre for Biomedical Egyptology by your academic staff.

 You can also opt to take the first four modules of the programme leading to the award of the a Certificate in Biomedical Egyptology (Cert) or all taught 8 modules leading to the award of a Diploma in Biomedical Egyptology (Dip).

 If you wish you can select one or more individual modules using a process known as CPD.